 Dan runs the wood-shop at camp and has also been seen leading quite a few hiking and canoeing trips.
 In the “off season," he teaches Spanish and coaches lacrosse at The Waynflete School, in Portland Maine.

 Cosby spent many summers as the director of our Trips Program and for several years now has worked in the office in the role of Head Counselor. : He teaches social studies and coaches soccer and basketball at Norfolk Academy in Virginia.
-Along with his wife Price, and their daughter Mercer, Cosby lives each summer in a cottage at Deerwood named after Price’s grandfather.
+Along with his wife Price, and their two children, Cosby lives each summer in a cottage at Deerwood named after Price’s grandfather.

 Jeff is the guy that takes all the great photos that parents and campers love at the final slideshows.
 When he is not touring camp, he helps coordinate activities and events as a head counselor.
 In the winter, Jeff is a Physical Education teacher and coach at Providence Day School in Charlotte, North Carolina.